DanielCondeLab/Hybrid_poplar_drought_singlecell/README.md

 Clustered datasets can be downloaded from FigShare at https://doi.org/10.6084/m9.figshare.29228876.

-Interative web applications to explore the clustered datasets are available at https://kirstlab.shinyapps.io/snrnaseq_drought_tolerance_in_poplar_whole_dataset/ and https://kirstlab.shinyapps.io/snrna_seq_drought_tolerance_in_poplar_xylem_subset/
+Interactive web applications to explore the clustered datasets are available at https://kirstlab.shinyapps.io/snrnaseq_drought_tolerance_in_poplar_whole_dataset/ and https://kirstlab.shinyapps.io/snrna_seq_drought_tolerance_in_poplar_xylem_subset/

 ### First steps